jegali/CPyU/CPU/v1/README.md

 ```

 ## RAM
 The RAM class inherits from the ROM class, which makes total sense.
 After all, the RAM has the same functions as the ROM, but in addition can also be written to the memory locations.
+For now, that's all the enhancements the RAM can do.
+Surely more functions will be added later.

 ```bash
 from rom import ROM